thisago/itson/readme.md

-# It's On?
+# It's Up?

-Is my website online?
+Is my website up?

-A tool to check if a website is on without revealing the real URL
+A tool to check if a website is online without revealing the real URL

 ## License